tomekd789/clogann/README.md

 ## Usage

-Download at least the two files mentioned above. if you plan to play with the ready example provided, create a folder named 'factorization'.
+Download at least the two files mentioned above.
+If you plan to play with the ready example provided, create a folder named 'factorization'.
 Read the original 'population.clj' file for details.

 The population.clj file contains a simple problem definition as a usage example.